ZhenyingZhu/StudyNotes/Azure.md

 - Global virtual network peering: Connecting virtual networks across Azure regions.
 - You can apply network security groups in either virtual network to block access to other virtual networks or subnets.
+- can resize the address space of Azure virtual networks that are peered without incurring any downtime

 <https://learn.microsoft.com/en-us/azure/virtual-network/vnet-integration-for-azure-services>